 Key Dates and Deadlines • Please Check Back for Updates and Additional Activities

-- Registration: Opens in October.
-Early Bird, Presenter, Member discounted rates available.
+- Early Bird, Presenter, Member discounted rates available.

-The Venue • is in a beautiful resort hotel near the heart of Scottsdale where we have negotiated a low $89 cost per room night.
-It is also a perfect location for attendees who want to stay over a few days to drive the high country loop to the many destination sites in Arizona such as the Grand Canyon, the red rocks and canyons of Sedona, the old Western towns and Native American historical sites (see pictorial map below).
+The Venue is in a beautiful resort hotel where we have negotiated a low $89 cost per room.
+It is also a perfect location for attendees who want to stay over a few days to visit the many unique and exciting destination sites in Arizona such as the Grand Canyon, the old Western towns and Native American historical sites.
 The hotel is 12 miles from the Phoenix Sky Harbor international airport.
-We have negotiated the same discount rate for 3 days before and after the conference for attendees who want to take advantage of the local attractions.

 The Conference • will feature world-renowned keynote speakers and over 150 presenters from around the globe, an opening reception, a Dream Art Exhibition and reception, the annual PSI Dreaming Contest, and the ever popular costume Dream Ball and other special events appropriate to the enjoyment of the location.